emilynakano/shining-back/README.md

 2. User logs in and receives a token.

-3. User can create a note, grab them all, get notes that need to be reviewed today, and review notes.
+3. User can create a note, grab them all, get notes that need to be reviewed today, review notes, delete notes and edit notes.

 </div>